The Zimmer Program for partially hyperbolic actions: Introduction

 This paper is a contribution to the Zimmer Program of studying actions of higher rank semisimple Lie groups $G$ and their lattices $\Gamma$ on compact manifolds.
 More precisely one assumes that $G$ has real rank at least 2, and that $\Gamma$ is an irreducible lattice in $G$.
 This program was inspired by Margulis' superrigidity theorem which classifies finite dimensional representations of such $\Gamma$ \cite{M91}.
 A classification of such is impossible in general as one can construct such actions starting with any flow via the induction procedure.
 However, classification or at least a detailed structural understanding might be possible under suitable geometric or dynamical assumptions on the action or underlying manifold.
 Zimmer formulated this program in his ICM address in 1986, and in other papers from the early 1980s, e.g. \cite{Z-ICM,Z-1983,Z-IHES}. { Margulis further cemented this in his list of problems for the new century \cite[Problem 11]{Margulis-Problems}.}

 Much progress has been made in recent years \cite{MR2807830,MR4186267}.
-On the one hand, Brown, Fisher and Hurtado made major progress on one of the main conjectures of the Zimmer program, the Zimmer Conjecture, that lattices in higher rank semisimple Lie groups cannot act on compact manifolds of dimension at most $d(G)$ where $d(G)$ can be calculated explicitly in terms of $G$ and the structure of its roots \cite{BFH2020,BFH2022,BFH2021}.
+On the one hand, Brown, Fisher and Hurtado made major progress on one of the main conjectures of the Zimmer program, the Zimmer Conjecture, that lattices in higher rank semisimple Lie groups cannot act (except via finite groups) on compact manifolds of dimension at most $d(G)$ where $d(G)$ can be calculated explicitly in terms of $G$ and the structure of its roots \cite{BFH2020,BFH2022,BFH2021}.
 For $G= SL(n,\R)$, this dimension is simply the optimal $n-1$.
-For other groups though their conclusions are far from the expected and much work is left to be done.
-One key aspect of the proof is that such actions preserve a Riemannian metric, and hence are rather tame from point of view of dynamics.
+For other groups though much work is left to be done. { For current progress, extending the range of groups for which the Zimmer conjecture holds, see \cite{AnBrZh}.} One key aspect of the proof is that such actions preserve a Riemannian metric, and hence are rather tame from point of view of dynamics.

+{When the manifold is high dimensional, the situation is much more complicated.
+Indeed, Katok and Lewis constructed some exotic examples of volume preserving $\Gamma$-actions using an algebraic blow-up procedure at a common fixed point of an action by automorphisms of a torus \cite{KL96}. { Benveniste constructed blow-up examples for $G$-actions \cite{Benveniste-thesis, Benveniste-Fisher}.
+These constructions disturb} certain invariant foliations and distributions which always exist for algebraic actions.
+Therefore, to obtain a complete classification, one should make some dynamical or geometric assumptions about the action.
+A natural dynamical assumption is the existence of certain invariant distributions which exhibit uniform expansion and contraction.}